A queue is an efficient collection of ordered items. New items can be added to one side, and removed from the other side.

 While it’s straightforward to get Hello World implemented in Python, learning the ins and outs of the programming language takes a lot of time and effort.

-Quick Answer: Python is one of the easiest coding languages to learn 🔗Python is arguably the easiest programming language for beginners to learn.
+Quick Answer: Python is one of the easiest coding languages to learn 🔗 Python is arguably the easiest programming language for beginners to learn.
+If you’re interested in writing code, Python is a fantastic place to start.
+Aside from just being easy to learn, it’s also widely used by industry professionals so you really can’t go wrong.

 It’s either a blessing or a curse when choosing to learn Python or C++ because there couldn’t be two more opposing languages to compare.